Ceeeeej07/school-website/README.md

 # ANHS inspired SCHOOL WEBSITE

-A personal project inspired by ANHS's school website design.
-The goal is to recreate and enhance the website with modern features.
+## Overview

+This is a **personal project** dedicated to creating a website for **Antipas National High School**.
+The goal is to provide a platform where students, teachers, and the school community can access important information, news, and resources.

 ## Features
 - Dynamic content management